4 Ex-Fraternity Members Sentenced In Pledge's Hazing Death

 Four former fraternity members were sentenced to jail time Monday in the 2013 hazing death of Chun Deng, a freshman at Baruch College in Manhattan.

-Deng went to the Pocono Mountains in Pennsylvania to finish pledging to Pi Delta Psi, an Asian-American cultural fraternity.
+Deng went to the Pocono Mountains in Pennsylvania to finish pledging Pi Delta Psi, an Asian-American cultural fraternity.
 During the process, he was blindfolded, forced to wear a backpack weighted down with sand and then repeatedly tackled.
-After being knocked unconscious, Deng later died at a hospital.
+He was knocked unconscious and later died at a hospital.

 During the investigation, police charged 37 people with crimes ranging from aggravated assault and hazing to third-degree murder.

-Note: A previous version of this story misspelled Timothy Piazza's last name as Piazzaz.